Glajik/gs-kava/README.md

 <a name="Kava"></a>

 ## Kava
-For online testing purpose in Google Apps Script projects
+For testing purpose in Google Apps Script projects

 **Kind**: global class